The Attire of a Geologist: Things that Geologists Wear and Use

 Job Site Personal Protective Equipment (PPE)

 At all sites, some level of personal protective equipment (PPE) is a requirement for field geologists.
 There are multiple categories for PPE.
 At a minimum, projects start with Level-D PPE, unless an upgrade is set forth by a Site Safety Officer (Field Supervisor).
 Typically, field geologists don’t require breathing protection, as long as breathing zone vapor concentrations remain within the nominal operational conditions.
 If breathing zone concentrations are above action levels; the field geologist will have to upgrade PPE for breathing protection.
+Ultimately, these job requirements define the attire of a geologist and the things geologists wear and use on-site.

 What Geologists Use 101